-As regards court fees and other incidental expenses and the legal costs for bringing the action, the successful party may recover the amounts paid, within the proceedings.
+Without prejudice to the above, as regards court fees, other incidental expenses and the legal costs for bringing the action, the successful party may recover the amounts paid within the proceedings.
 In respect of legal fees, they shall be allocated by the judge at the end of the proceedings in accordance with the complexity and value thereof.
 However, Portuguese courts tend to limit the amount of legal fees that shall be paid by the losing party to an insignificant amount.